Added to Saved items

 What it's really like to have OCD

-Many of us have intrusive, unwanted thoughts sometimes, but we manage to brush them aside without them affecting our lives.
-But around three-quarters of a million people in the UK are thought to be living with severe, debilitating obsessive compulsive disorder - a mental health condition in which a person has obsessive thoughts and compulsive behaviours.
+Many of us have intrusive, unwanted thoughts sometimes, but we usually manage to brush them aside without them affecting our lives.
+But according to OCD UK, around 750,000 people in the UK are thought to be living with severe, debilitating obsessive compulsive disorder - a mental health condition in which a person has obsessive thoughts and compulsive behaviours.

-Sara McQueen, 24, was diagnosed with obsessive compulsive disorder (OCD) and pre-menstrual dysphoric disorder (PMDD) earlier this year.
+Sara McQueen, 24, was diagnosed with obsessive compulsive disorder (OCD) and pre-menstrual dysphoric disorder - a severe form of premenstrual syndrome also known as PMDD -earlier this year.

-"My brain hung on to things - litter in the road, strangers sneezing too close on public transport," she says.
-"I'd close my eyes and see blackened tiles, seeping wounds and myself, jumping from a high bridge.
-And that was OCD.
+"My brain hung on to things - litter in the road, strangers sneezing too close on public transport.
 It's like the brain can't let anything go.
-It compulsively taunts itself with awful thoughts, and it becomes separate from me.
+It compulsively taunts itself with awful thoughts," she says.

-OCD also causes her to pick at her skin too.
-"I search for marks, spots, hairs, anything that I can remove, and cause a lot of damage to my skin," McQueen says, adding she is now on medication and having therapy.
+OCD also caused her to pick at her skin.
+"I search for marks, spots, hairs, anything that I can remove, and cause a lot of damage to my skin," she says.
+Sara is now taking medication and having therapy.

 What is OCD?

-"This often leads the sufferer to become afraid of their thoughts, or environmental triggers that make them feel anxious.
-The person then performs behaviours known as rituals to control their anxious symptoms, which in turn only serves to give more meaning and importance to the thoughts," he adds.
+"This often leads the person to become afraid of their thoughts, or environmental triggers that make them feel anxious.
+They then perform behaviours known as rituals to control their anxious symptoms, which in turn only serves to give more meaning and importance to the thoughts," he adds.

 "The person then gets more intrusive thoughts and increasingly feels the need to switch these feelings off more often, which eventually can become a debilitating cycle of thoughts, feelings and behaviours."